rysavy-ondrej/ethanol/Source/Ethanol.ContextBuilder/Readme.md

 # Ethanol.ContextBuilder

 ContextBuilder is a tool designed specifically for processing and analyzing IPFIX records presented in JSON format.
 For every distinct IP endpoint identified, the tool computes its context.
-This context provides a systematic record of connections either initiated or accepted by hosts, along with specific details on TLS, DNS, and HTTP activities extracted from IPFIX data.
+This context provides a systematic record of connections initiated or accepted by hosts, along with specific details on TLS, DNS, and HTTP activities extracted from IPFIX data.
 An essential feature of ContextBuilder is its ability to augment these contexts with data from various external sources, ensuring a consistent format for integrating supplementary information.
 The end product of its processing is a comprehensive JSON output that represents this enhanced context.

 ## Getting Started